Announcing Best Life’s Energy Accelerator Program! Learn More

 1. Not being sure where to start.

-2. Struggling to find the time to exercise.
+2. I need help finding the time to exercise.

-3. Struggling to find the energy to exercise.
+3. I need help finding the energy to exercise.

-If you are not sure where to start, first let’s look at the ultimate goal.
-Remember, the ultimate goal is not where we need to start, but can serve as a reference point as to where we are headed, ideally.
-The American Heart Association recommends 150 minutes of moderate-intensity exercise per week or 75 minutes of high-intensity exercise per week.
-In addition, it is recommended to add two strength training sessions per week.
+Let’s look at the ultimate goal if you are still figuring out where to start.
+Remember, the ultimate goal is not where we need to start but can serve as a reference point for where we are headed.
+The American Heart Association recommends 150 minutes of moderate-intensity or 75 minutes of high-intensity exercise per week.
+In addition, it is recommended that two strength training sessions be added per week.
 If it seems like a lot, instead of focusing on what you can’t do, focus on what you can do.
 Could you commit to 5 minutes of exercise 3x per week?
 Or 60 minutes per week, divided into 10-minute sessions?
-What about just 1 session per week?
+What about just one session per week?

-If you struggle to find the energy, recognize that exercise actually increases your energy by boosting endorphins, improving cardiovascular health and improving your sleep.
+If you struggle to find the energy, recognize that exercise increases your energy by boosting endorphins, improving cardiovascular health, and improving sleep.
 The key is to start low and go slow.
 If you overdo it, this will discourage you from ever wanting to do it again because you’ll deplete your energy.
 Slow and steady wins the race!
-If you just plain hate exercise, think about how you can make it fun.
+If you just hate exercise, think about how to make it fun.
 Grab a buddy.
 Make it something you enjoy.
 If you hate running, you never have to run!
-But what about biking, walking or swimming or hiking or aerobics, or dancing?
+But what about biking, walking, swimming, hiking, aerobics, or dancing?
 Try something new.
 Exercise doesn’t have to be torture.
 It can be fun!

 Consider NEAT

 Neat is non-exercise activity thermogenesis.
-It’s basically being active without formally exercising.
-Things like vacuuming, gardening, and household chores count!
+It’s being active without formally exercising.
+Things like vacuuming, gardening and household chores count!
 Here are some options for getting 150 minutes of exercise each week.
 Remember, you don’t have to start here.
 This is just the long-term goal we are shooting for.

 Option A: